Skip to Main Content

 7. Understand the terms and conditions

-Important information about a bank account typically can be in the account agreement, which may not appear on the account’s home page but usually can be found elsewhere on the bank’s website.
+Important information about a bank account can typically be found in the account agreement, which may not appear on the account’s home page but usually can be found elsewhere on the bank’s website.
 Reviewing the disclosure can help ensure you don’t overlook any hidden fees.

 If there are monthly service fees, the account agreement will spell out ways to waive them.
 If there are out-of-network ATM charges, the fee disclosure may let you know whether the bank offers refunds.

-Make sure your savings will be federally insured by the National Credit Union Administration or the Federal Deposit Insurance Corp. (just in case your bank closes).
+Make sure your savings will be federally insured by the FDIC or the NCUA (just in case your bank closes).
+Should the bank or credit union close its doors, this insurance protects your funds up to $250,000 per depositor, per federally insured institution, per ownership category.

 Also, as you compare products, watch out for promotional deals that expire.
 Some banks may offer compelling teaser rates that eventually fall to a much lower rate.